+1-888-360-0001 8:00AM to 6:00PM EST

 Antibiotic Resistance

 Resistance, which develops through unneeded usage of antibiotics, can be detrimental when antibiotics are needed to treat a bacterial infection.
-Antibiotic resistance can develop through taking an antibiotic when not indicated or by not taking the complete course of antibiotics.
+Antibiotic resistance can extend through an antibiotic when not indicated or by not taking the complete course.
 For an antibiotic to be prescribed, a doctor must determine that the illness presented is indeed a bacterial infection.
-Strep throat, a sinus infection, or a urinary tract infection are examples of a bacterial infection that would need an antibiotic to treat it effectively.
+Strep throat, a sinus infection, or a urinary tract infection are examples of bacterial infections that need an antibiotic to treat effectively.

 How to Take an Antibiotic

 When a doctor prescribes an antibiotic, it is essential to take it exactly as indicated.
-Many people will begin to feel better within the first few days of taking an antibiotic.
-However, this does not mean that you should stop taking it once symptoms subside.
+Many will feel better within the first few days of taking an antibiotic.
+However, this does not mean you should stop taking it once symptoms subside.
 Instead, continue to take the antibiotic as prescribed until the course is completed.
 The entire course of antibiotics will ensure the destruction of the bacterial infection.
-If you stop the course mid-treatment, there is a chance that the infection will come back stronger.
-Another course of antibiotics will be indicated if the infection returns, and it will usually require a stronger dosage to treat the infection.
+If you stop the course mid-treatment, there is a chance that the condition will come back stronger.
+Another course of antibiotics will be indicated if the infection returns, and it will usually require a more potent dosage to treat the disease.

 Probiotic Usage with Antibiotics

-When taking antibiotics, they can have a wide variety of side effects, but the most common is gastric upset and diarrhea.
-Antibiotics can alter the bacteria in the gut, causing a strong presence of harmful bacteria.
-Probiotics are good bacteria that can be taken orally to replenish the good bacteria in the gut.
-Our gut houses good and bad bacteria, and at certain times, bad bacteria can flourish, which can lead to stomach ailments.
-Replacing the good bacteria in the gut through the use of probiotics helps keep a healthy balance.
-Many doctors have started to recommend the use of probiotics during antibiotic treatment to prevent a gut imbalance and subsequent gastric upset.
+Antibiotics can have various side effects, but the most common are gastric upset and diarrhea.
+Antibiotics can alter the bacteria in the gut, causing a solid presence of harmful bacteria.
+Probiotics are good bacteria that can be taken orally to replenish the good bacteria in the heart.
+Our gut houses good and bad bacteria; sometimes, harmful bacteria can flourish, leading to stomach ailments.
+Replacing the good bacteria in the gut through probiotics helps keep a healthy balance.
+Many doctors have started recommending probiotics during antibiotic treatment to prevent a gut imbalance and subsequent gastric upset.

-To prevent the overuse of antibiotics, do not pressure your doctor into prescribing an antibiotic prescription if he or she does not think it is necessary.
+To prevent the overuse of antibiotics, do not pressure your doctor to prescribe an antibiotic if they do not think it is necessary.
 Instead, follow the doctor's orders to treat the presenting illness.
-If symptoms continue without resolution of symptoms, set up another appointment with your physician to determine if the viral infection has evolved into a bacterial illness.
+If symptoms continue without resolution of symptoms, set up another appointment with your physician to determine if the viral infection has evolved into a bacterial disease.

 Recommended Tests